Part 2 of Permit Yourself to Dream, and Become Empowered series.

 What are values and why are they important?

-The graphic above gives you a plain-language idea of the definition of personal values.
+The graphic to the left gives you a plain-language idea of the definition of personal values.

 Your values are the things that you believe are important in the way you live and work.
 They (should) determine your priorities, and, deep down, they’re probably the measures you use to tell if your life is turning out the way you want it to.